Wossen Seged

 Wossen Seged (ruled c.
-1808 – June 1813) was a Merid Azmach of Shewa, an Amhara noble of Ethiopia He was the elder son of Asfa Wossen, by a woman of the Solomonic dynasty.
+1808 – June 1813) was a Merid Azmach of Shewa, an Amhara noble of Ethiopia.
+He was the elder son of Asfa Wossen, by a woman of the Solomonic dynasty.
 He was the first ruler of Shewa to claim a higher title than Merid Azmach, calling himself Ras.

 History

-It is during the reign of Wossen Seged that the chronology of Shewa becomes stable.
-One mention that helps date the Meridazmachs reign is that of Henry Salt, who mentions him as ruling Yifat (the contemporary name of Shewa, and, later, the name of a region in shewa.
-From "Ifat"), during his visit to Ethiopia in 1809–1810.
+During the reign of Wossen Seged, the chronology of Shewa becomes stable.
+One mention that helps date the Meridazmachs reign is that of Henry Salt, who mentions him as ruling Ifat (the contemporary name of Shewa, and, later, the name of a region in Shewa.
+From "Ifat") during his visit to Ethiopia in 1809–1810.

 During Wossen Seged's reign, the following districts were under his rule: